TarekMohammad1/Blockchain-Encyclopedia-Guidebook/README.md

 # Introduction of the Project

 <!--- {% hint style="info" %} -->
-**Good to know:** This is currently a very early project and is still under initial development by a group of MFE (Master of Financial Engineering) from UC Berkeley.
-This will be published soon once the crucial pillars are set.
+**Good to know:** This project was created by financial engineers supervised by GSR Ventures.
+The motivation behind this project is to be an open source tool that allow institutions to get access to the know-how of the blockchain technology.

+In the near future, blockchain technology will shape how institutions be it educational or corporate institutions in approaching their day-to-day activities.
 <!--- {% endhint %} -->

 This is an open-source blockchain guidebook for anyone interested in blockchain, ranging from developers who wish to build on build on a blockchain (or a blockchain) and the newer folk who are just curious about this field.
 Feel free to contribute to this guidebook!